kenoadam/Online-Shopping-System/README.md

 # Online Shopping System in C++

-#### Video Demo: [Insert your YouTube video URL here]

-#### Author: Adam Johnson
-#### GitHub: kenoadam
-#### Location: Kenosha USA
-#### Date Recorded: 06/16/2025

----

-## 📦 Description

-This is a **console-based online shopping system in C++** that simulates a basic e-commerce experience with the following core features:

-- A catalog of products that users can browse.
-- A shopping cart that tracks products and quantities.
-- Multiple user types (Regular, Premium, VIP) with varying benefits.
-- A secure, thread-safe checkout process using multithreading and mutexes to simulate multiple users interacting concurrently.

-Users begin by selecting a role and entering their name.
-The system then presents a menu-driven interface that allows them to view available products, add them to their cart, and proceed to checkout.
-At checkout, product stock is updated accordingly, and the final bill reflects any applicable user discounts.

----

-## 📁 Files

-- **main.cpp**:
-  The core source file containing all class definitions, the main shopping loop, and multithreaded execution logic.

----

-## ⚙️ Features

-- **Product Management**
-  Each `Product` has a name, description, price, and stock quantity.
-Users can view product info and attempt purchases.

-- **User Types via Inheritance**
-  - `User`: Base class with name and email.
-  - `RegularUser`: No discount.
-  - `PremiumUser`: 10% discount.
-  - `VIPUser`: 20% discount.

-- **Thread Safety**
-  Product stock is protected using `std::mutex` and `std::lock_guard`, simulating realistic concurrent shopping scenarios.

-- **Interactive Menu System**
-  Text-based UI that walks users through browsing, adding to cart, and checking out.

-- **Encapsulation and Clean OOP Design**
-  All attributes are private, with access controlled through public member functions.

----

-## 💡 Design Justifications

-- **Polymorphism** allows clean separation of behavior by user type.
-- **Multithreading** adds realism and demonstrates concurrency control.
-- **Encapsulation** protects internal state and enforces abstraction.
-- **Menu-driven input** simplifies user experience and aligns with GeeksforGeeks best practices.

----

-## 🖥️ How to Compile and Run

-### Step 1: Clone or Download
-Clone this repository or download the project files manually.

-### Step 2: Compile
-Using g++:
+Video Demo: [Insert your YouTube video URL here]

+Author: Adam Johnson
+GitHub: kenoadam
+Location: Kenosha, USA
+Date Recorded: 06/16/2025

+## Description

+This project is a console-based online shopping system written in C++.
+It simulates a simplified e-commerce platform with features such as:

+- A product catalog with names, descriptions, prices, and stock quantities.
+- A shopping cart that allows users to add items and check totals.
+- Three types of users (Regular, Premium, VIP) with different discount levels.
+- A thread-safe checkout system using mutexes to protect shared resources.

+Users begin by entering their name and selecting a user type.
+They can then browse a product menu, add items to their cart, and confirm checkout.
+Discounts are applied based on user type.

+## Files Included

+- main.cpp – Contains all class definitions, the interactive menu system, and the main function.
+This is the complete application in one file.

+## Project Features

+- Encapsulation: All class attributes are private and accessed through public member functions.
+- Inheritance and Polymorphism: User roles are implemented using class inheritance, with discounts handled through polymorphic methods.
+- Multithreading Support: The system uses mutexes to safely update shared inventory in simulated concurrent scenarios.
+- Input Validation: The system checks user input to prevent errors and ensure smooth interaction.

+## How to Compile and Run

+### Compile (using g++)
 ```bash
 g++ -std=c++11 -pthread main.cpp -o shopping_app